linetlucy-genchabe/linetlucy-genchabe/README.md

-### Hi 👋 ,
+### Hi 👋

-#### I'm linetlucy and i'm a Software Developer who's passionate about finding quick and accurate solutions to problems and i'm always seeking to improve my skills!
+#### I'm linetlucy and i'm a Full Stack Software Developer who's passionate about finding quick and accurate solutions to problems and i'm always seeking to improve my skills!

 <hr>